 The fact that an attorney general would sign a settlement agreement of this magnitude in private is remarkable in of itself, but that an acting attorney general would do so whilst travelling abroad on a “business visit” to see a private company is completely unheard of.

 This murky arrangement, if proven, would be a watershed moment for the fight against corruption and impunity in Guatemala.

-Finally, it would enable institutions in Guatemala, whether political, judicial or commercial – such as trade organizations, or bar associations, to take an inward-looking approach and devise codes of conduct and ethics standards to not only preach the gospel of anti-corruption, but practice what they preach, and strike a true and equitable deal with society.
+Finally, it would enable institutions in Guatemala, whether political, judicial or commercial – such as trade organizations, or go to these guys bar associations, to take an inward-looking approach and devise codes of conduct and ethics standards to not only preach the gospel of anti-corruption, but practice what they preach, and strike a true and equitable deal with society.

 Now that would be the “art of the deal”.

 Here is more info about Gogamers.Com check out the site.